FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [] Add tests for JSON parsing.
 - [] Work on theming to make the interface look better.
 - [x] Refactor the different UI components into groups if it would clean up the code.
-- [] Implement basic keyboard shortcuts.
+- [x] Implement basic keyboard shortcuts.
 - [] Flesh out the JSON file with a useful amount of dinosaur facts.
 - [x] Split app into window for canvas and window for GUI.
 - [x] Make closing one window close both.
 - [x] Add titles to windows.
-- [] Create an interface to save the image.
+- [x] Create an interface to save the image.
-- [] Integrate  popup file browser to select where to save the image.
+- [x] Integrate  popup file browser to select where to save the image.
-- [] Implement saving the image.
+- [x] Implement saving the image.
-- [] Keep track of old save location to avoid re-prompting with dialog when image was already saved.
+- [x] Keep track of old save location to avoid re-prompting with dialog when image was already saved.
 - [x] Debug limiting frame rate flickering issues.
-- [] Add button to clear screen.
+- [] Add ability to clear screen.
+- [] Add label with keyboard shortcuts.
 ### Nice to haves, pick at least one
 - [x] Add multiple brushes to toggle between.
 - [x] Replace background with ofFBO to reduce flickering and possibly allow image loading.